Kevin Durant and Three Other Brooklyn Nets Players Test Positive for Coronavirus. Durant Reportedly Had No Symptoms

 Related Stories

 New York City Mayor Bill de Blasio wished the four players a “speedy recovery” but took issue with tests being more freely available for the team than for critical ill patients.
-The Nets said they paid a private company to conduct the tests.
+The Nets reportedly paid a private company to conduct the tests.

 “With all due respect, an entire NBA team should NOT get tested for COVID-19 while there are critically ill patients waiting to be tested,” de Blasio said.
 “Tests should not be for the wealthy, but for the sick.”